codurance/site/_posts/2015-11-16-tips-for-a-friendly-open-source-experience.md

 ### Be clear

-Most of the projects that I've found, lacked the right level of documentation (if you want a good example of the opposite have a look into [ScalaTest](http://www.scalatest.org/).
+Most of the projects that I've found, lacked the right level of documentation (if you want a good example of the opposite have a look at [ScalaTest](http://www.scalatest.org/).
 If you're developing a tool, provide living examples of different use cases.
 Asking to the new joiners to read tons of documentation could be not realistic, a live example could be the easiest way of explaining your project.

 ### Don't scare people